randax/kafka-streams-workshop/README.md

 Books and authors are available under the schema ``inventory``:

     set search_path to inventory;
-    select b.isbn, b.title, a.name from book b join author a on a.id=b.author_id;
+    select b.isbn, b.title, a.name as author from book b join author a on a.id=b.author_id limit 10;

 Books used in this workshop are based on the dataset found [here](https://www.kaggle.com/dylanjcastillo/7k-books-with-metadata)